aaron-grau/curic/react/projects/organ_grinder/README.md

 function the `Dispatcher` we instantiated in our `dispatcher.js` file should `dispatch` an object with `actionType` and `note` keys.

-Because we instantiated our `KeyStore` with the very same `Dispatcher`, it will invoke its `__onDispatch` method whenever that dispatcher dispatches an action object. `__onDispatch` in turn decides which of its methods to call in response to the action's `actionType` (typically in a switch statement), after which it
+Because we instantiated our `KeyStore` with the same `Dispatcher`, it will invoke its `__onDispatch` method whenever that dispatcher dispatches an action object. `__onDispatch` in turn decides which of its methods to call in response to the action's `actionType` (typically in a switch statement), after which it